Best Low Response Time and Input Lag IPS Gaming Monitors 2017

 IPS monitors offer wider viewing angles and better color accuracy than their TN panel counterparts.
 This greatly improves the gaming visual experience.

 In addition if you're like me and do any photo or video editing on the side, then it's invaluable to have something more color accurate.

-6 Good IPS PC Gaming Monitors for 2017
+The 6 Top IPS Gaming Monitors for the Money in 2017

 Asus PG279Q vs Acer XB271HU Gaming Monitor